cyberninja070/ccat/README.md

 # ccat
+give the file execution permission
 <code>sudo chmod +x ccat</code>
-put file in the exectution folder
+And put file in the exectution folder
 <code>sudo cp ccat /bin</code>
-and use it as ccat [file]
+Use it as ccat [file]